eranamar-zz/eranamar.github.io/_posts/2017-06-11-Visualizing-high-dimensional-data-with-t-SNE.markdown

 </script>
 </span>
- when the first element (the fraction) is the exertion over the compression, and the other element is the spring.
 We can think of <span class="MathJax_Preview"><script type="math/tex">
 \mathbf{y}_{i}-\mathbf{y}_{j}
 </script>
 </span> as a spring between these two points (it might be too tight/loose depending on if the points were mapped to far/close accordingly).
-The exertion/compression is the correction we do this iteration.
+The fraction can be thought of as exertion/compression of the spring, in other words the correction we do in this iteration.
 We calculate this for <span class="MathJax_Preview"><script type="math/tex">
 N
 </script>
 </span> mapped points, and derive <span class="MathJax_Preview"><script type="math/tex">